-Leading Hand Plumber Allowance Per day as from 1 September 2019 Per day as from 1 September 2021 Per day as from 1 March 2022 In charge of less than 2 persons \$7.17 \$7.35 \$7.54 In charge of 2 and not more than 4 persons \$10.26 \$10.52 \$10.78 In charge of more than 4 persons \$14.46 \$14.82 \$15.19
+Leading Hand Plumber Allowance Per day as from 1 September 2022 Per day as from 1 September 2023 Per day as from 1 September 2024 In charge of less than 2 persons \$7.84 \$8.15 \$8.40 In charge of 2 and not more than 4 persons \$11.22 \$11.66 \$12.01 In charge of more than 4 persons \$15.80 \$16.43 \$16.92

-- (c) Where the employer is not a licensed plumber, the plumber in charge of the work shall be deemed to be a leading hand plumber and shall be entitled to the payments outlined in (b) above. - (d) Leading hand allowances referred to in (a) and (b) above shall be taken into consideration in the computation of overtime, payment for annual leave, sick leave, statutory holidays, and weekend work. - (e) Where the employer certifies on an employee's timesheet that the employee assumed the full responsibility of either a Leading Hand or Trade Coordinator for more than one day they will be paid higher duties for all time so certified. - (f) Leading hands and trade coordinators will not be automatically backfilled on their rostered days off unless this is necessary for legislative or operational reasons. - (g) This allowance will be recognised for superannuable purposes in compliance with QSuper criteria for recognition.
+- (c) Where the employer is not a licensed plumber, the plumber in charge of the work shall be deemed to be a leading hand plumber and shall be entitled to the payments outlined in (b) above. - (d) Leading hand allowances referred to in (a) and (b) above shall be taken into consideration in the computation of overtime, payment for annual leave, sick leave, statutory holidays, and weekend work. - (e) All employees required to undertake the full responsibility of either a Leading Hand or Trade Coordinator for one day or more they will be paid higher duties for all time so certified. - (f) Leading hands and trade coordinators will not be automatically backfilled on their rostered days off unless this is necessary for legislative or operational reasons. - (g) This allowance will be recognised for superannuable purposes in compliance with QSuper criteria for recognition.

-2.10.2 Live sewer allowance
+2.9.2 Live Sewer Allowance

-All employees required to undertake live sewer work shall be paid at the rate of time and one-half for such work.
-For the purposes of this clause, the following definitions apply:

-Live sewer work - shall mean work carried out in situations where there is a direct aerial connection with a sewer or septic tank where sewage is present.
+- (a) All employees required to undertake live sewer work shall be paid at the rate of time and one-half for such work for a minimum of one hours work for each time the employee performs such duties.
+Provided that should the employee be required to again undertake live sewer work within that one-hour period, no further minimum payment shall apply.
+For the purposes of this clause, the following definitions apply: - (b) Live sewer work shall mean work carried out in situations where there is a direct aerial connection with a sewer or septic tank where sewage is present.
 Where aerial connections with such sewer are blocked by a disc, plug, water seal or other means, the live sewer rate shall not apply.
-Live sewer work allowance also applies in circumstance where an employee comes into personal or aerial contact with live sewage whilst conducting maintenance or repair work on pan sanitisers and other equipment contaminated with sewage.

-Sewage - the used water supply of a community.
-The term includes blood, faecal matter, urine, household slops and polluted waters.

-The allowance of time and a quarter for work under unpleasant conditions as prescribed by clause 13.42 of the Building, Engineering and Maintenance Services Employees (Queensland Government) Award - State 2016 continues to apply where an employee is required to clean covered drains or septic tanks.
+Live sewer work allowance also applies in circumstance where an employee comes into personal or aerial contact with live sewage whilst conducting maintenance or repair work on pan sanitisers and other equipment contaminated with sewage. - (c) Sewage the used water supply of a community.
+The term includes blood, faecal matter, urine, household slops and polluted waters. - (d) The allowance of time and a quarter for work under unpleasant conditions as prescribed by clause 13.42 of the Building, Engineering and Maintenance Services Employees (Queensland Government) Award State 2016 continues to apply where an employee is required to clean covered drains or septic tanks.

-2.10.3 On-call allowances
+2.9.3 On-call Allowances